luizppa/third-person-camera/README.md

 | `verticalOffset`   | float   | 0             | The vertical offset on the camera position in unities                                               |
 | `useTargetNormal`  | boolean | `true`        | If enabled, the camera will align its normal with the follow target's normal, see the example below |

-If `avoidClipping` is enabled, the camera will try to avoid clipping into the ground and other surrouding objects (as long as they have a collider) by moving closer to the follow target.
+If `avoidClipping` is enabled, the camera will try to avoid clipping into the ground and other surrounding objects (as long as they have a collider) by moving closer to the follow target.
 An offset can be applied to move the camera further away from the clipping objects, which can help avoid seeing through objects, however it currently may lead to some glitches regarding the camera position.
 The following gif illustrates this behavior (true on the left, false on the right).

 <p align="center">
   <img src="./Assets/Docs/no-clipping.gif" alt="No camera clipping gif" width="45%">